Best walks in Devon

 Taking you through Plymouth’s maritime history, this city stroll is great for the whole family, especially when you pair it with Visit Plymouth’s fun activity sheet for kids to keep the budding historians entertained.

-Although technically the trail starts at Sutton Harbour, it can be easier to begin by the Plymouth Coastal Defences where there’s parking.
+Although technically the trail starts at Sutton Harbour, it can be easier to begin at the Plymouth Coastal Defences, where there’s parking.
 From here, you can walk up to the old Victorian Emigration Depot before arriving at Sutton Harbour and the official start of the trail.

 Other noteworthy stops along the trail include beautiful views over the Plymouth Sound and Drake’s Island, the Promenade Pier and finally the impressive Tinside Lido.
 This 1930s Art Deco lido went through a whopping £3.4 million restoration, turning it into the striking pool you see today.
 It’s then a short stroll past the Marine Biological Association back to the Coastal Defences.